-The National Association for Armenian Studies and Research was launched in March 1955 with a vision to promote Armenian Studies by establishing endowed chairs at some of the foremost universities in the United States.
+The National Association for Armenian Studies and Research was launched in March 1955 to pursue a bold vision of promoting Armenian Studies by establishing endowed chairs at some of the foremost universities in the United States.

-As a result of the advances made in Armenian Studies since the creation of NAASR, the general public has gained easier access to an ever-increasing base of available knowledge regarding Armenia, its history, people, and rich 3,000-year-old culture.
-Before the establishment of NAASR, Armenian Studies in the United States was the unrealized dream of only a few people; since the establishment of NAASR it has become a reality.
+As a result of advances in Armenian Studies, led by NAASR, the general public now has gained access to an ever-increasing fount of knowledge regarding Armenia, its history, people, and rich 3,000-year-old culture.
+Before the establishment of NAASR, Armenian Studies in the United States was the unrealized dream of only a few people; since the establishment of NAASR, it is a reality for everyone.

-A major impetus for NAASR’s establishment came from a lecture by Professor Richard N. Frye of Harvard before the Boston branch of the Armenian Students’ Association when he stated that Armenia’s rich heritage deserved recognition and that “Armenian Studies needs to be an established and respected discipline in the universities.”
+A major impetus for NAASR’s establishment came during a lecture by Professor Richard N. Frye of Harvard to the Boston branch of the Armenian Students’ Association when he stated that Armenia’s rich heritage deserved recognition and that “Armenian Studies needs to be an established and respected discipline in the universities.”

 “Armenian Studies needs to be an established and respected discipline in the universities.”